-10.7.3 Extract sequences
+10.7.3 Extract sequences from sequence list

-It is possible to extract individual sequences from a sequence list in two ways.
-If the sequence list is opened in the tabular view, it is possible to drag (with the mouse) one or more sequences into the Navigation Area.
+Sequences can be extracted from a sequence list when the sequence list is opened in tabular view.
+One or more sequences can be dragged (with the mouse) directly from the table into the Navigation Area.
 This allows you to extract specific sequences from the entire list.
 Another option is to extract all sequences found in the list.
-This can also be done for:
+This can be done with the Extract Sequences tool: